Ear Infection

 At Miya & Torchinsky our physicians will use an otoscope to examine the patient’s ear.
 They will check for redness and mucus and if the eardrum moves when pressure is applied.
 If the eardrum doesn’t move, an infection is mostly likely present.
 In which case, certain medication(s) will be prescribed.

-If you think you or your child are suffering from an ear infection, contact our office immediately to schedule an appointment!
+If you think you are suffering from an ear infection, contact our office immediately to schedule an appointment!